Does ChatGPT Have Ads? ChatGPT Ads Rollout Status in 2026

 Original April-May window (16 distinct advertisers, 35 placements across 19 days): B2B SaaS dominated — Rippling (3), Semrush (3), HubSpot (2), CrowdStrike (2), 11x AI (2), Attio (2).
 Consumer and media filled the tail: Adobe Acrobat, Forbes, WSJ (2), McAfee, Lenovo, Shutterstock, Top10.com, Biom, Zapier, Pottery Barn.

-2026-05-26 sample: the mix is unrecognizable, with an order-of-magnitude wider advertiser pool.
-Consumer commerce now dominates — e.l.f.
+2026-05-26 sample: order-of-magnitude wider advertiser pool.
+Consumer commerce dominated — e.l.f.
 Cosmetics, Pottery Barn, IKEA, Home Depot, Ralph Lauren, Macy’s.
-Affiliate aggregators are heavy: Top10.com, BestMoney, Insurify, Capterra.
+Affiliate aggregators heavy: Top10.com, BestMoney, Insurify, Capterra.
 Mid-market SaaS expanded: Cursor, Jotform, Monday.com, Datarails, Tapistro, Smith.ai.
-Original-cluster B2B enterprise (Expedia, Booking.com, Mastercard, ADP, Shopify) is still present but no longer the headline.
+B2B enterprise (Expedia, Booking.com, Mastercard, ADP, Shopify) still present but no longer the headline.

 The SaaS skew in the original April-May data was partly real and partly methodology.
 Software had (and still has) the highest published CPC bids ($8-18), so high-margin SaaS got the most value per placement. cloro’s prompt corpus also skews toward brand queries, comparisons, recommendations, and B2B-software topics, which inflates SaaS visibility versus a random sample.
-The corpus bias didn’t change between measurements; what changed is OpenAI substantially expanding the active advertiser pool, particularly into consumer commerce and affiliate aggregator categories.
+The corpus bias didn’t change between measurements; what changed is OpenAI expanding the active advertiser pool into consumer commerce and affiliate aggregators (May), then further into Japanese consumer/telco brands and adtech (July).

 One pattern worth calling out: AI labs are buying paid placements on Google’s AI Overview SERPs. chatgpt.com, perplexity.ai, and claude.ai all showed up in Google’s classic sponsored slot on AI-Overview-triggering queries during the same window.
 Whatever the public story about AI engines competing with Google Search, the labs are paying Google to drive traffic from those queries.
 Tells you something about where commercial intent still lives.